 He’d selected, “a.”
 When I asked him why he picked “a,” he admitted that once he read the entire sentence, he knew the right answer, but he was eager to get it over with.

 This childish impatience—this rush to get the answer before really thinking through the question—appears in our adult world, too.
 It's in the online readers who comment without finishing whole articles, in pundits who speak in soundbytes.
 It’s everywhere.
 Fortunately, though, it has a cure, and teachers can help administer it.

 The answer lies in teaching methods that stress patience, critical thinking, and a delayed response based on deep and meaningful contemplation.
 In the current issue of Harvard Magazine, humanities professor Jennifer L. Roberts describes her teaching methodology in the article, “The Power of Patience.”
 Roberts has made a pedagogical move toward teaching that engineers, “in a conscientious and explicit way, the pace and tempo of the learning experiences.”
-As part of that effort, she has purposefully shifted her assignments toward work that requires her student to slow down and gives them opportunities “to engage in deceleration, patience, and immersive attention.”
+As part of that effort, she has purposefully shifted her assignments toward work that requires her students to slow down and gives them opportunities “to engage in deceleration, patience, and immersive attention.”

 I would argue that these are the kind of practices that now most need to be actively engineered by faculty, because they are simply no longer available “in nature,” as it were.
 Every external pressure, social and technological, is pushing students in the other direction, toward immediacy, rapidity, and spontaneity—and against this other kind of opportunity.
 I want to give them the permission and the structures to slow down.”